adamvi/NCME_Ranked_SIMEX_SGP/PITCHME.md

 - Basics of the SIMEX Method |
 - SIMEX use in Student Growth Percentiles (SGP) |
 - Provide evidence of effectiveness from an example state's analyses |
-  + SGP distributions |
-  + Correlation of SGPs with prior achievement |

 ---
 ### Presentation Roadmap